4kasha/Navigation_DQN/Report.md

 - Dueling DQN
 - Dueling DDQN

-Through all algorithms above, we use a neural network as the function approximater of satate-action value function Q(s,a).
+Through all algorithms above, we use a neural network as the function approximator of action value function Q(s,a).
 This generally causes the instability of learning process and to prevent this we implement two basic features, **Experience replay** and **Fixed Q-Targets**.

 - **Experience replay** :
     - During interacting with the environment, we store experiences, <img src="https://latex.codecogs.com/gif.latex?e_t=(S_t,A_t,r_t,S_{t&plus;1})"/>, at each time step t as a memory in a dataset (replay buffer) <img src="https://latex.codecogs.com/gif.latex?D_t=(e_1,e_2,\cdots,e_t)"/> whose size is _BUFFER_SIZE_.